 The Anthem STR (link to check the price at Crutchfield) is a solid-state stereo integrated amplifier with a built-in DAC and a Slew Rate of 30 V/μs.

 The Benchmark AHB2 (link to check the price at B&H Photo/Video) is a solid-state 2-channel power amplifier that has a slew rate of 16 V/µs.

 Benchmark is featured in My New Microphone's Top Best Headphone Amplifier Brands In The World.

-The Crown Audio XLi 2500 (link to compare prices at select retailers) is a popular stereo power amplifier with a slew rate of >10 V/µs.
+The Crown Audio XLi 2500 (link to check the price on Amazon) is a popular stereo power amplifier with a slew rate of >10 V/µs.

 Crown Audio is featured in My New Microphone's Top Best Power Amplifier Brands In The World.